-To the uninitiated, selling a Rolex can seem like a complicated and daunting task.
+To the uninitiated, it can seem like a complicated and daunting task to sell Rolex watches for the best value.
 The pre-owned Rolex industry is ripe with counterfeit watches and less-than-honorable business owners.
 All too often, the appraisals you receive differ by hundreds – even thousands of dollars, making it very difficult to ascertain how much your watch is actually worth.

 Step 1: Identify a Reputable Dealer

 Although it may seem simple and straightforward, choosing a dealer is often the most critical decision you make during the entire selling process.
 The high prices and desirability of Rolex watches have made them a popular commodity; however not all dealers are honest, and even fewer are completely transparent and straightforward about their business practices.

 Before you decide on a particular dealer, you should first do a bit of research and look into the following aspects about their business.

 - Reputation – Ideally, the dealer you choose should specialize in pre-owned Rolex watches.
 This is important because you will need to rely on their expertise throughout the selling process.
 If a dealer has been around for years and has a loyal customer base, you can expect them to be fair and professional when you approach them to sell your watch.

 - Honesty and Integrity – Qualities to look for in a viable dealer’s reputation will be their integrity, honesty, and business ethics.
 Even if you know the exact value of your Rolex, you will still be placing a great deal of trust in your chosen dealer any time you approach them with intentions of selling a watch.